-Proposals for Support of National or Regional Multi-User Facilities must include a description of the technical capabilities of the facility and the potential impact that these capabilities may have for the on the Earth science community.
+Proposals for Community Facility Support must include a description of the technical capabilities of the facility and the potential impact that these capabilities may have for the Earth science community.
 The size and nature of the science community that will make principal use of the facility should also be described, along with any evidence of that community's desire to pool resources in support of the facility.
+A detailed management, operations and financial plan should also be included.